Okt 28 2006

 Full script:

-/* Copyright (c) 2006 Mathias Bank (http://www.mathias-bank.de)
+/* Copyright (c) 2006 Mathias Bank (https://www.mathias-bank.de)

 * Dual licensed under the MIT (http://www.opensource.org/licenses/mit-license.php)